25 Best Things to Do in Poole [2024]

 You will really love this part of southern England – the only question might be when to return or which nearby area to visit next.
 I’ll never regret making Dorset and the edge of the New Forest my permanent home, that’s for sure!

-While you’re in the area, why not discover what to do in Bournemouth, and the smaller adjoining town of Christchurch?
+While you’re in the area, why not discover where to eat at Poole Quay, what to do in Bournemouth, and the smaller adjoining town of Christchurch?
 Or find out which New Forest villages and towns to visit here.

 Note – This post may contain affiliate links.
 If you buy via these, I may earn a small fee.
 This has absolutely no effect on the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.